DaveMielke/NBP/b2g/ui/b2g-ui-guide.rst

 used to show which characters have been selected.
 Note that the cursor isn't shown when at least one character has been selected.

-Dots 1 through 6 are used, as defined by the
-`North American Braille Computer Code`_, to type characters, and the Space key is used to type a space.
+Dots 1 through 6 are used, as defined by the `North American Braille Computer Code`_, to type characters, and the Space key is used to type a space.
 Add dot 7 to a letter to make it uppercase.
+Add dots 7 and 8 to a character to type its control variant (see `ASCII Control Characters`_).
 If no characters have been selected then, when a character is typed, it is inserted where the cursor is.
 If characters have been selected then the next typed character replaces them.

 Dot 8 is the Enter key.
 If the field supports more than one line, this key ends the current line and starts a new one.